 A dynamic programme for children whose parents have separated or are going through the process of separation and divorce.
 PowerUP aims to help children work through these changes in a healthy way leading to increased levels of positivity and resilience.

-PowerUP has been written to specifically address the needs of the many children who are facing major changes in their lives due to the separation and/or divorce of their parents.
+PowerUP has been written to specifically address the needs of children aged 6 to 11 who are facing major changes in their lives due to the separation and/or divorce of their parents.

 For too long we have believed that children will bounce back in spite of the challenges they have experienced.
 We now know this is not the case and that we need to stop, listen and equip them with the skills to not just cope but to flourish.
 This programme seeks to create a safe space in which children can freely express their emotions as they begin to navigate this transition in their own individual way and in their own time.